 Those working with older adults in long-term care, acute care, and home care will acquire the knowledge and skills needed to apply an evidence-based approach to the prevention of falls and fall-related injuries.
 Learn how to design, implement and evaluate a falls prevention program.
 Facilitated instruction leads you through a process to develop strategies and interventions; to apply current programs; and to understand the reliability and validity of existing resources and tools for screening and assessing fall risk.

 Upon course completion participants should be able to: define the scope and nature of the problem of falls; provide falls risk identification and assessment; provide a selection of prevention interventions reflecting evidence-based strategies; understand social and policy context; provide application of a program planning model; and evaluate the effectiveness of a falls prevention program.
 A project will be created throughout the course as you work through modules specific to a population of most interest (i.e., well community, frail community, acute care and long-term care).

 Required Textbook: Fall Prevention Programming by Dr. Vicky Scott.
-This textbook can be purchased through Lulu Marketing at www.lulu.com for $46.46 USD.
+This textbook can be purchased through Lulu Marketing at www.lulu.com.

 Course Code: HPCF215

 In order to perform security updates on the UVic servers, there will be an outage on Thursday, February 11, from 6:00 to 8:30 am (Pacific Time).
 You may not be able to log in to your courses during this period.

 If you experience any problems after 8:30 am on Thursday, February 11, please contact the TIL Support Desk at 250-721-8476 (toll-free 1-888-721-8476 in North America) or by email at TILhelp@uvic.ca.